matharchod/Twitolu/README.md

 #### emailTweets(shareContent)

-Accepts the argument `shareContent`, representing the tweets you wish to share via email.
+Accepts the argument `shareContent`, representing the tiles you wish to share via email.

 This funciton performs the following operations:
 * Encode the URLs in `shareContent` for email